Petr Cech to retire: Arsenal goalkeeper reveals plan to hang up his gloves in the summer after 20-year career | Goal.com

 "I will continue to work hard at Arsenal and hopefully win one more trophy this season, then I am looking forward to seeing what life holds for me off the pitch."

-Cech started down a footballing path on the books of home-town club Viktoria Plzen.
+Cech started his career on the books of home-town club Viktoria Plzen.

 It was, however, at Chmel Blsany that he would make his senior bow and begin to climb the professional ladder.